 SECTION 8.
 “That each and every person claiming lands in California by virtue of any right or title derived from the Spanish or Mexican government, shall present the same to the said Commissioners when sitting as a Board, together with such documentary evidence and testimony of such witnesses as the said claimant relies upon in support of such claims: and it shall be the duty of the Commissioners, when the case is ready for hearings, to proceed promptly to examine the same upon such evidence, and upon the evidence produced in behalf of the United States, and to decide upon the validity of the said claim, and within thirty days after such decision is rendered, to certify the same, with the reasons on which it is founded, to the District Attorney of the United States, in and for the district in which such decision shall be rendered.”

 The procedures within this Act placed the burden of proof on the individuals seeking confirmation of private land claims.
 While these procedures discouraged the filing of fraudulent claims, the valid claims were encumbered by the costly lawyers, the difficulty of finding absolute proof of ownership and the different laws, customs, and languages involved.
 Added to these difficulties was the time involved for the landowners to receive a final patent to their land.
-The average length of time for a final patent to be issued, after the filing of an original petition, was seventeen years, some took as long a, thirty-five to forty years.
+The average length of time for a final patent to be issued, after the filing of an original petition, was 17 years, some took as long as 35 to 40 years.
 The cost of this litigation and confirming process was charged to the applicant.

 The Board of Land Commissioners tenure was extended to five years and the Board adjourned on March 1, 1856.
 In these five years, 813 cases involving private land claims were heard by the Commission; 604 claims were confirmed; 190 rejected; and the rest were withdrawn.
 Of these 813 cases, only three were decided by the Board; the rest were appealed to the District Court and then a majority of these were finally decided by the Supreme Court.